BogomolovAl/White-book/Ideas.md

 My name is Alex Garkusha.
 This text is designed for Ethereum developers.
 You can blame me or love me, [using my email](mailto:alex.garkusha.92@gmail.com) or adding me in Skype (snordenstorm).

-0) Vitalik, sometimes I will come to you with the ideas (they come to my head, I can't help it); of course you decide what to implement and what to reject (and that's right, somebody really has to make decisions, without this anything gets stuck), but I kindly ask you to think about each.

 ### PR-ideas

-#### First header
+#### Going outside the IT-geeks community

-1) Ethereum dev team is probably the most skilled team the crypto world has ever seen.
+Ethereum dev team is probably the most skilled team the crypto world has ever seen.
 Vitalik and others visited thematic conferences, experienced standing ovations there etc. I don't think we need any PR in cryptocommunity - maybe in IT-community, but not in this subset.
 But that's not what I want to focus on here; there's still some thing our developers didn't think about a lot (am I mistaken?).
 I'm talking about PR **outside** of IT-geek community.

 The game is not only about coding.
 Community is even more important for scalability.